What if Pahlaj Nihalani could censor names of Mumbai train stations...

-Censor board chief Pahlaj Nihalani is in the news over the 'Udta Punjab' controversy, and social media is having a field day poking fun at him.
-Here's one 'what if' situation where the censor's scissors ran over names of Mumbai train stations
+With censor chief Pahlaj Nihalani in the news over the 'Udta Punjab' controversy, here's one 'what if' situation trending on social media where the censor's scissors ran over names of Mumbai train stations

 'Udta Punjab' is set to release tomorrow.
 Based on all the social media gossip, Central Board of Film Certification chief Pahlaj Nihalani and his team must be hiding somewhere nursing their wounded egos.

 The whole shindig about the censorship of the Anurag Kashyap produced 'Udta Punjab' and the fight for freedom by Bollywood's filmmakers is over for the time being at least.

 The censorship row over the Shahid Kapoor and Alia Bhatt starrer has made Nihalani 'famous' with people on social media finding new and innovative ways of poking fun at him and his censor board.

 Another controversy that keeps raring its ugly head regularly in India is the one about renaming locations and streets.
 Politicians are always looking to rename roads and stations to seek mileage.